Inference in high-dimensional online changepoint detection

-In this section, we apply \texttt{ocd\_CI} to a dataset of weekly deaths in the United States between January 2017 and June 2020\footnote{Available at: \url{https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm}.}.
+In this section, we apply \texttt{ocd\_CI} to a dataset of weekly deaths in the United States between January 2017 and June 2020 (available at: \url{https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm}).
 The data up to 29 June 2019 are treated as our training data.
-For each of the 50 states, as well as Washington, D.C. ($p = 51$), we pre-process the data as follows.
-To remove the seasonal effect, we first estimate the `seasonal death curve', i.e.~the mean death numbers for each day of the year, for each state.
+An obvious discrepancy between underlying dynamics of these weekly deaths and the conditions assumed in our theory in Section~\ref{Sec:Theory} is temporal dependence, particularly induced by seasonal and weather effects.
+Although we can never hope to remove this dependence entirely, we seek to mitigate its impact by pre-processing the data as follows: for each of the 50 states, as well as Washington, D.C. ($p = 51$), we first estimate the ``seasonal death curve'', i.e.~the mean death numbers for each day of the year, for each state.
 The seasonal death curve is estimated by first splitting the weekly death numbers evenly across the seven relevant days, and then estimating the average number of deaths on each day of the year from these derived daily death numbers using a Gaussian kernel with a bandwidth of 20 days.
-As the death numbers follow an approximate Poisson distribution, we apply a square-root transformation to stabilise the variance; more precisely, the transformed weekly excess deaths are computed as the difference of the square roots of the weekly deaths and the predicted weekly deaths from the seasonal death curve.
+As the death numbers follow an approximate Poisson distribution, we apply a square-root transformation to stabilize the variance; more precisely, the transformed weekly excess deaths are computed as the difference of the square roots of the weekly deaths and the predicted weekly deaths from the seasonal death curve.